 Furthermore, the revised Springbrook Tertiary Plan identifies the requirement for a Comprehensive Functional Servicing Report covering the lands fronting onto Queen Street West to accommodate their proposed increased intensity of use and density to the satisfaction and approval of the Region of Peel and the City of Brampton.
 Significant work has been done to advance the comprehensive FSR since the second quarter of 2023, including weekly meetings with the Springbrook Tertiary Plan landowners.
-At the time of writing the Recommendation Report, staff has received a revised Tertiary Plan FSR dated September 2023, and determined that there are still some additional work needed on the details related to the final proposed solution.
-However, it is demonstrated that there are viable servicing solutions for stormwater, water and sanitary systems for the proposed development and subject site do not prejudice development in the remainder of the Tertiary Plan area.
+At the time of writing the Recommendation Report, there is still some additional work needed to finalize the study; however, there is a high level of confidence that there are servicing solutions for stormwater, water and sanitary systems for the proposed development and subject site that are independent from and do not prejudice development in the remainder of the Tertiary Plan area.
 (Refer to the "Technical Studies - Functional Servicing and Stormwater Management Report" section below for more details).
-Environmental Engineering staff anticipates the finalized Tertiary Plan FSR will be received in the near future.
+City staff will bring forward the enacting by-laws for the subject Official Plan and Zoning Bylaw Amendments to Council subsequent to the clearance conditions being met to the satisfaction of the City's Commissioner of Planning, Building and Growth Management.